Want to get started with strength training but don’t know how? This free weight training routine for seniors is all you need to get started.

 This has two functions.
 You can analyze and compare your own performance with the tutorials and you can send the video for others to take a look at.
 You can ask our help as well, but we can’t unfortunately promise we can answer every question.

 Mobility should be improved with a simple stretching program you can do every night before bed.
-Extensive stretching before performing the strength training session is not actually recommended because stretching your connective tissues reduces the ability to produce force and there is some evidence it can even increase the risk of injury.
-But because seniors generally have reduced elasticity in the connective tissues it’s good to do short dynamic stretches to warm up the muscles and tissues.
+Extensive stretching before performing the strength training session is not actually always recommended because stretching your connective tissues reduces the ability to produce force and there is some evidence it can even increase the risk of injury.
+But because seniors generally have reduced elasticity in the connective tissues it’s good to do dynamic stretches to warm up the muscles and tissues.
 Also performing warm up sets of the exercises helps to activate your muscles and prep them for the coming work set.

 Before we begin our workout program, we need to take a minute to learn about the principles behind becoming stronger.
 When we workout, it’s not actually the workout that makes you stronger.
 Workout is just what initiates a process that allows you to become stronger.
 A successful workout causes a stress on your muscles, also known as an overload situation.
 An overload situation means the muscle has to do high intensity work near or at its maximum capacity.
 This overload situation causes damage to the muscle tissue and initiates a set of biological processes to heal the damage.